OlliMartin/wndw.ctl.typescript/Documentation/Development/README.md

 The service discovery (of `ACAAD` instances) MUST be implemented based on the information provided through an OpenAPI definition.
 The `CS` MUST scan for such definitions (`openapi/v{$VERSION}`), where `$VERSION` is the (compatibility) major version of the `CS`.
-To not match _any_ OpenAPI definition present in the scanned network, an additional check SHOULD be performed on the `info` property of the retrieved document.
+To not match _just any_ OpenAPI definition present in the scanned network, an additional check SHOULD be performed on the `info` property of the retrieved document.

 `ACAAD` MUST advertise itself in the following way: